huang-xiao-jian/angularLocalStorage/README.md

 The simpliest localStorage module you will ever use.
 Allowing you to set, get, and *bind* variables.

+## Attention
+For some reason, I am working on rebuilding this service. if you need immediately, useful javascript file right now, checkout old-version branch.

 ##Install

 	bower install https://github.com/bornkiller/angularLocalStorage.git